carvel-dev/carvel/content/ytt/docs/latest/ytt-schema.md

 `ytt` schemas are currently in the **experimental** phase.
 To use schema features, include `--enable-experiment-schema`.

-Configuration authors use Schema to verify data value YAML structures and their values and define default data value configuration.
+Configuration Authors use Schema to declare data values; specifying the type and default value for each.

 Using a schema guarantees to templates that all data values exist and are of the correct type.
 This alleviates templates from doing existence and type checks themselves.